Data Universe (SN13) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Data Universe Historical Price

-According to the latest data gathered on Data Universe live price page, the current price of Data Universe is 9.4USD.
-The circulating supply of Data Universe(SN13) is 1.27M SN13 , giving it a market capitalization of $11.91M.
+According to the latest data gathered on Data Universe live price page, the current price of Data Universe is 9.18USD.
+The circulating supply of Data Universe(SN13) is 1.27M SN13 , giving it a market capitalization of $11.55M.

 - 30 Days0.00%$ --$ 12.6435$ 8.8231